-After having other shoes literally fall apart on me at Barkley, I decided to give La Sportiva a try.
+After having other shoes literally fall apart on me at Barkley, I decided to give La Sportiva a try in 2017.
 They’re now all I use for any off-road running.
-The durability, grip, and comfort are incredible, and they were the one big gear change I had between my early Barkley failures and my finish.|
+The durability, grip, and comfort are incredible, and their lineup has something to meet the unique demands of any of the variety of conditions I run in.

-I’ve relied on Ultimate Direction packs for 3 straight Barkleys.
+I’ve relied on Ultimate Direction packs since my first Barkley Marathons in 2015.
 They’re lightweight and comfortable, even for 60 hours of running, and have convenient, easily accessible storage for food, hydration, and anything else I need.
-And after taking the beating of 9 Barkley loops, my original pack is still going strong.|

-|I was a bit hesitant at first to work with XOSKIN.
-I hadn’t used their gear before and didn’t know much about them.
-They were a local startup, though, which I can obviously relate to.
-I agreed to try out some of their stuff, and couldn’t have been happier I did: no chafing, blisters, or things coming out of place, and comfortable in a pretty incredible range of temperatures.
+I first tried XOSKIN when they were just getting started, and couldn’t have been happier I did: no chafing, blisters, or things coming out of place, and comfortable in a pretty incredible range of temperatures.
 Use promo code ‘jkelly’ for 20% off on their site.

 I tried Petzl because of the great things I heard about the effectiveness of their lights.
 Then I was sold by the light weight and the rechargeable batteries (saving money and the environment = win).

-Previously I was also on Team Every Man Jack, a triathlon team with sponsors that included Felt, ENVE, Garmin, Roka, Lululemon, and Louis Garneau (and of course, Every Man Jack).
+Previous relationships that are mentioned in earlier posts include Hammer Nutrition, Georgetown Sports Massage, Chopt, and The Bicycle Place in Silver Spring, MD.
+I was also on Team Every Man Jack, a triathlon team with sponsors that included Felt, ENVE, Garmin, Roka, Lululemon, and Louis Garneau (and of course, Every Man Jack).